SirRicSteel/TheosResearch.org/docs/latest/03_Contradiction_Mechanics.md

 - The Deductive output is **fed forward** into the next Inductive phase
 - This creates the first artificial “past state” the system can reason about
-- Each additional cycle deepens temporal awareness
+- Each additional cycle deepens temporal consequence tracking

 This is the minimum mechanism required for:
 - Learning from consequence